Parents/carers need to complete and return the Casual In-Year Admission Form In_Year_Application_Form_Sept21

 We have 210 places in school and up to 60 part-time (30 full-time) places in the Nursery.
-We currently have a small number of spaces available across the school.
 If you are interested in visiting the school, please contact the school office on 03333 602100 to arrange a tour.

 Medway council funds five morning or afternoon sessions for all 3 and 4 year olds in our Nursery and children start fully funded full-time education in the September of the year (1 Sept – 31 August) that they are 5.

 Our admission policies can be found here: